How to Prepare for a Natural Disaster

 You may also want to

-inquire about emergency plans at places where your
+emergency plans at places where your

 family spends time: work, daycare and school.
 If no plans exist, consider

 volunteering to help create one.
 Talk to your neighbors about how you can work

 together in the event of an emergency.
 You will be better prepared to safely

 reunite your family and loved ones during an emergency if you think ahead and